catheg88/yep/notes.md

 done:
--signing in to add a review takes you to home screen
+-signing in to add a review takes you to home screen -i'd been using rev id in place of rest id to create the damn database entry -PATCH sends the right data, but for some reason the new review gets dropped from the store -POST doesn't send the right data
+-edit form: nope button selected by default (i think always), but won't change a yep to a nope unless clicked (even tho it looks like it's not doing anything)
+  -solution: i was setting the initial value of radio to true or false, but when pulling the value from current target on change, returning "true" as a string

 bugs:
--edit form: nope button selected by default (i think always), but won't change a yep to a nope unless clicked (even tho it looks like it's not doing anything)
--error validation on form and controller for update
+-error validation on form and controller for update -update form: starts out with the correct yepp/nope toggled, but if you click into the field, it always changes to nope